TechSavvy4822/Friend.ly/README.md

 ### **DISCLAIMER:**

 Friend.ly is still in development.
-While MIT App Inventor has provided a starting point, it also imposes some limitations on what we can build right now.
+While MIT App Inventor has provided a starting point, it also imposes some limitations on what we can develop right now.
 In the near future, all code will be migrated to Python for greater flexibility and performance.

 ⚠️ $${\color{red} \textsf{This program is not fully mobile-friendly yet, especially on iOS Devices!}}$$